sdubey472/MastringDevops/README.md

 *******************

 ### 0.1.
-In DevOps You should be knowldege of following tools and technologies
+In DevOps You should have knowldege of following tools and technologies

 <table>
  <tr>